opencivicdata/docs.opencivicdata.org/proposals/drafts/datetimes.rst

 * Define that time is always stored in UTC, but this would be more error prone than being explicit.

-2) To address #2, rename VoteEvent.start_date,end_date to start_time,end_time to match Event and be more clear.
+2) To further address #1, rename Event.start_time,end_time to start_date,end_date to match Event and have it adopt the fuzzy datetime.
+This was chosen instead of renaming VoteEvent's fields to remain consistent w/ Popolo & other standards.

 Also considered:

-* Leaving this be, but I think we should take this opportunity to fix as many time related issues as we can and this is a definite mistake in naming.
+* Leaving this be, but I think we should take this opportunity to fix as many time related issues as we can.

-3) To address #3, extend BillAction.date to match "fuzzy datetime" rules and rename it to BillAction.time
+3) To address #3, extend BillAction.date to allow "fuzzy datetimes".

 * It could also become a full datetime (see #1), but would mostly have to fake the time.
-* The name of the field isn't great this way either, other options?

-4) To address #4, I propose we have Event adopt the fuzzy datetime.
-This would make it consistent w/ VoteEvent and BillAction if the other proposals are adopted.
+* Naming the field 'time' was initially recommended, but since we aren't changing other fields that has been withdrawn.

 Copyright